 There are miles of roads with very little or no traffic – perfect for cycling.
 You can join a cycling tour company for the guided route that is marked by the National Cycling Network, rent out a bicycle to select your own route or just take your own.

-Cycling events are organised at Colne Grand Prix and Chorley Grand Prix, which make for a great day out in Norfolk for cycling enthusiasts.
+Cycling events are organised at Colne Grand Prix and Chorley Grand Prix, which make for a great day out in Lancashire for cycling enthusiasts.

 2. Get lost in the forest

 The Forest of Bowland in Lancashire is the epitome of natural beauty.
 It’s one of the unique and most iconic things to do in the Lancashire countryside.

 The green woods, moorland, villages and farms make the entire place a wonder to explore – and one of the greenest options for days out in Lancashire.
 You can skip the crowds and noise of the towns and cities to enjoy a relaxing, pleasant break in this picturesque area.